 You can live in, understand, and enjoy two worlds.
 Especially if you live in Japan.
 If you’re illiterate in Japan, you will always feel like foreigner or an outsider.
 Japan will always be a foreign land to you and there will be constant reminders that you don’t belong here.
 Some foreign residents can deal with this, but many cannot and eventually move back to their native country.
 It’s part of human nature to want to belong to the majority.

 The day I became able to read a Japanese newspaper was the day I finally felt “at home” in Japan.
-Which was a great thing because I had planned to live here permanently.
-(I do have permanent resident status.)
 A very deep and profound happiness took hold as I read the Japanese newspaper that day.
 “Wow!
 I can read this!!!”
 A lofty dream came true.
 This most valuable and practical asset shall remain with me for the rest of my life.

-My study of the Japanese language is a lifelong pursuit.
-I continue to look up new and unfamiliar Japanese words being written or spoken.
-Today, with the Internet, websites, and everything, I simply cannot imagine being monolingual and being confined to just “one world.”
+My study of the Japanese language is still a lifelong pursuit.
+I continue to look up unfamiliar Japanese kanji and words.
+Today, especially with the Internet, websites, and apps, I simply cannot imagine being monolingual and being confined to just “one world.”
 Sure, you can still survive in Japan without fluency in Japanese.
 And it’s possible to have some (but not all) things translated for you.
 But you will still miss out on a lot of what’s out there.
-So my message to foreign journalists and amateurs writing about Japan is, study Japanese if you want to get serious.
+So my message to foreign journalists and amateurs writing about Japan is, study Japanese if you want to get serious or well-qualified.

 I really don’t have any advice because the definition of a “nice picture” can be different to different people.
 Everyone has different preferences, objectives, and tastes.
 Other than the technical aspects, there are really no rules or formula for taking a nice picture.
 A blurry or grainy photo considered to be bad to one person might look artistic to another.